Sunak set for coronation as new PM after Johnson pulls out of Tory leadership race

 Announcing that he would not put himself forward, Mr Johnson claimed that there was “every chance” that he would have won the ballot of Conservative members that would be triggered on Monday if two candidates pass the 100-nomination threshold.

-But he appeared to acknowledge that this would have thrust him back into 10 Downing Street without the support of a majority of Tory MPs, some of whom have said they would decline the whip or defect to other parties if he became leader.
+But he appeared to acknowledge that this would have thrust him back into No 10 without the support of a majority of Tory MPs, some of whom have said they would decline the whip or defect to other parties if he became leader.

-He also accepted that his attempts to strike deals with rival candidates Mr Sunak and Penny Mordaunt had come to nothing, with Ms Mordaunt rejecting an appeal to back him and telling him that most of her supporters were more likely to switch to the former chancellor.
+He also accepted that his attempts to strike deals with rival candidates Mr Sunak and Ms Mordaunt had come to nothing, with the latter rejecting an appeal to back him and telling him that most of her supporters were more likely to switch to the former chancellor.

 Do you want a general election?

-In a statement, Johnson claimed that he could have achieved the extraordinary feat of returning to Downing Street less than two months after quitting.
+In a statement, Mr Johnson claimed that he could have achieved the extraordinary feat of returning to Downing Street less than two months after quitting.

 But he said: “In the course of the last days I have sadly come to the conclusion that this would simply not be the right thing to do.
-You can’t govern effectively unless you have a united party in Parliament.
+You can’t govern effectively unless you have a united party in parliament.

 “And though I have reached out to both Rishi and Penny – because I hoped that we could come together in the national interest – we have sadly not been able to work out a way of doing this.